beniah2/Nmap-scanning-project/README.md

   ---
   ### Step 5: Discovering service version vulnerabilities
-  We selected one of the identified services and searched for the version's vulnerabilities:Microsoft Windows netbios-ssn
+  We selected one of the identified services and searched for the version's vulnerabilities: Microsoft Windows netbios-ssn

   Below are the results of the vulnerabilities discovered: